ValueRaider/yfinance-cache/README.md

 If you see big differences in the OHLC price of recent intervals (last few days), probably Yahoo is wrong!
 Since fetching that price data on day / day after, Yahoo has messed up their data - at least this is my experience.
 Cross-check against TradingView or stock exchange website.

+## Performance

+For each ticker, YFC basically performs 2 tasks:

+1 - check if fetch needed

+2 - fetch data and integrate into cache

+Throughput on 1 thread decent CPU: task 1 @ ~60/sec, task 2 @ ~5/sec.

 ## Installation

 Available on PIP: `pip install yfinance_cache`